MicrosoftDocs/memdocs/memdocs/intune/protect/endpoint-security-policy.md

 Antivirus profiles contain only the settings that are relevant for Defender ATP antivirus for macOS and Windows 10, and for the user experience in the Windows Security app on Windows 10 devices.

-While you can configure some of the same settings as part of *Endpoint Protection* profiles for [device configuration](../configuration/device-profile-create.md) or *device restriction* profiles for [device compliance](../protect/device-compliance-get-started.md), those other profiles include additional categories of settings that are unrelated to Antivirus, which can complicate the task of configuring Antivirus.
-Additionally, for macOS devices, the Antivirus settings aren't available through other profiles.
+While Antivirus policies include the same settings found in *endpoint protection* or *device restriction* profiles for [device configuration](../configuration/device-profile-create.md) policy and are similar to settings from [device compliance](../protect/device-compliance-get-started.md) policy, those policy types include additional categories of settings that are unrelated to Antivirus.
+The additional settings can complicate the task of configuring Antivirus.
+Additionally, the settings found in the Antivirus policy for macOS aren't available through the other policy types.
 The macOS Antivirus profile replaces the need to configure the settings by using `.plist` files.

 ### Prerequisites for antivirus policy